Insurance 101: What Is Long-Term Disability Insurance?

 Should You Provide Long-Term Disability Insurance to Employees?

 Nothing can feel more stressful than worrying about money while you are injured or ill.
 For that reason, offering long-term disability insurance as an employee benefit is a concrete way to show your staff that you care about their long-term financial health; what’s more, important benefit offerings like long-term disability can drive employee loyalty and retention within your company and boost morale.
 Curious to see if companies like yours are offering student loan repayment benefits?
 Download Mployer Advisor’s free custom benefit benchmarking report to see how your benefits package compares.
 Looking for more exclusive content?
-Check out what’s trending on the Mployer Advisor blog, and be sure to catch the latest episode of This Week in Benefits.
+Check out what’s trending on the Mployer Advisor blog.